mpv-player/mpv/DOCS/man/input.rst

     Equivalent to ``vf-metadata/<filter-label>``, but for audio filters.

 ``idle-active``
-    Return ``yes``/true if no file is loaded, but the player is staying around because of the ``--idle`` option.
+    Returns ``yes``/true if no file is loaded, but the player is staying around because of the ``--idle`` option.

     (Renamed from ``idle``.)